Dear Trying to Eat Healthy,

 Remember, also, that most portions in the U.S. are oversized and contain several servings of the recommended categories.
 Ideally you want most of your food to be whole grains, plenty of fruits and vegetables, low-fat calcium fortified foods (such as milk and cottage cheese), and lean sources of protein (such as fish, turkey, and chicken).

-If you're hungry for more information on dietary recommendations, check out the Dietary Guidelines for Americans 2010 and the American Dietetic Association's Food and Nutrition Information web site.
-At Columbia, you can make an appointment with a registered dietitian or nutritionist to discuss your concerns and get more individualized information by calling Medical Services at x4-2284 or logging-in through Open Communicator.
+If you're hungry for more information on dietary recommendations, check out the Dietary Guidelines for Americans 2010 and the American Academy of Nutrition and Dietetics’ Food and Nutrition Information web site.

 How's this for a treat — you should eat whatever you want to, just as long as it's in moderation.
 Eating can be for fuel, but can, and many would argue should, be for pleasure as well.
 Of course, sometimes you have to take the pleasure with some pain; in this case, better make it whole-wheat pain (French for bread).
 In addition to whole wheat and whole grain products, fresh fruits and vegetables, lean protein and low- or non-fat dairy products should also be eaten regularly in order to ensure that you're getting all the nutrients you need from a healthy and balanced diet.

 These are only guidelines, which can most certainly be tailored to your activity level, medical history, and/or food likes and dislikes.
-If you are looking for a specific nutritional plan, it's a great idea to discuss any concerns and thoughts with a health care provider.
-Students at Columbia can make an appointment with a nutritionist or their health care provider by calling x4-2284 or visiting Open Communicator.
+If you are looking for a specific nutritional plan, it's a great idea to discuss any concerns and thoughts with a health care provider or a registered dietitian.

 Dear Hopelessly hungry,